-Dr. Vijay Kanawade is an atmospheric scientist who did his Master in Physics (Fergusson College, Pune, 2002) and Atmospheric Physics (Department of Atmospheric and Space Sciences, Savitribai Phule Pune University, 2004).
+Dr. Vijay Kanawade is an atmospheric scientist who did his Master of Science in Physics (Fergusson College, Pune, 2002) and Master of Technology in Atmospheric Physics (Department of Atmospheric and Space Sciences, Savitribai Phule Pune University, 2004).
 Dr. Kanawade was awarded the prestigious Marie Curie Research Fellowship to pursue his doctoral studies on "Satellite remote sensing of carbon monoxide in the lowermost troposphere" from the University of Leicester, UK in 2010.
-Following this he worked as a Postdoctoral Researcher at Kent State University, Ohio, USA (2010-2012), Indian Institute of Technology Kanpur (2012-2014), and Lund University, Sweden (2015).
-Dr. Kanawade's research interests include aerosol microphysics (atmospheric new particle formation and growth), aerosol-radiation-cloud-climate interactions, satellite remote sensing of trace gases, and air pollution.
-He has published first- or corresponding-author publications in reputed and high-impact journals like Nature Geoscience, Nature Communications, Journal of Geophysical Research-Atmospheres, Atmospheric Chemistry and Physics, Scientific Reports, etc. Out of 57 peer-reviewed articles, Dr. Kanawade has published 41 articles in Journals with an impact factor greater than 5.0.
-He is presently working as a UGC-Assistant Professor in the Centre for Earth, Ocean, and Atmospheric Sciences, School of Physics at the University of Hyderabad.
+Following this, he worked as a Postdoctoral Researcher at Kent State University, Ohio, USA (2010-2012), Indian Institute of Technology Kanpur (2012-2014), and Lund University, Sweden (2015).
+Dr. Kanawade joined the Centre for Earth, Ocean and Atmospheric Sciences, University of Hyderabad as a UGC-Assistant Professor in April 2016.
+Dr. Kanawade's research interests include atmospheric new particle formation and growth, aerosol-radiation-cloud-climate interactions, satellite remote sensing of trace gases, and air pollution, with the process-level understanding of secondary aerosol formation at the centre of his research interests.
+Dr. Kanawade was conferred with the prestigious SERB Science and Technology Award for Research (SERB-STAR) for 2023.
+Dr. Kanawade is currently working as a research scientist at the Cyprus Institute and is on extraordinary leave at the University of Hyderabad.

 Latest News